microsoft/uf2/README.md

 For a more friendly explanation, check out [this blog post](https://makecode.com/blog/one-chip-to-flash-them-all).

+For source code, see the implementation of [UF2 in a SAMD21 bootloader](https://github.com/Microsoft/uf2-samd21)

 ## Overview

 The UF2 file consists of 512 byte blocks, each of which is self-contained and independent of others.